Waterproofing lift pits – David Cook’s view

 June’s Brick-Tie Training day was really fun

 A day working for a safer and healthier future Keeping Up Keeping up with all the health and safety regulations and making sure we review our working methods takes time.
-So much time that now and again, I need to stop my teams installing wall ties or damp proofing and set aside quality […]
+So much time that now and again, I need to stop my teams installing wall ties or damp proofing and set aside quality time to […]

 RICS members get the damp and timber surveying treatment via Blue Box Partnership